 U.S. Customs and Border Protection checkpoint at Temecula.

 The checkpoint at Temecula is located on Interstate 15, at the heart of this Federal Highway Interstate 15 traffic crisis.
 The U.S. Customs and Border Protection submitted a letter dated March 7, 2019 to Honorable Elaine Chao, Secretary of the U.S. Department of Transportation, indicate that improvements to this multi-state corridor will not only aid commuters and visitors, but will aid Border Patrol as they intercept illicit activity and protect the Nation.

-- The I-15 Border Patrol Checkpoint at Temecula is one of the most traveled roadways in the United States and is a major conduit for the transportation of illegal drugs, contraband, human trafficking, smugglers, potential terrorists and illicit goods.
+- The I-15 Border Patrol Checkpoint at Temecula is one of the most traveled roadways in the United States and major conduit for the transportation of illegal drugs, contraband, human trafficking, smugglers, potential terrorists and illicit goods.

 - Tijuana, Mexico, located along the San Ysidro/San Diego border is now ranked the most violent City in the entire world!
-This international border crossing in San Diego (San Ysidro) has the greatest volume of flow of humans at any international crossing in the entire world.
+This international border crossing into San Diego also has the greatest volume of flow of humans at any international crossing in the entire world!
 From there, the I-15 Border Patrol Checkpoint at Temecula is among the largest ingress routes of illicit goods in the country into the United States AND the last line of defense.

 - Heavy traffic impedes the Border Patrol's ability to safely conduct vehicle stops and to provide emergency response or back-up to law enforcement and first responders along I-15.